Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Simulation studies

 We compare the de-biased estimator (denoted by `\textbf{d.b}'), the Bayesian estimator with the fixed-rank-prior \eqref{prior_fixed} (denoted by `\textbf{f.Bayes}') and the Bayesian estimator with the (flexible rank) prior \eqref{prior_full} (denoted by `\textbf{Bayes}').
 As a by-product in calculating the de-biased estimator through the Alternating Least Squares estimator \eqref{estimator_als}, we also report the results for this estimator, denoted it by `\textbf{als}'.

-The `als' estimator is available from the R package `softImpute' \cite{mazumder2010spectral} and is used with defaulted options.
+The `als' estimator is available from the \texttt{R} package `\texttt{softImpute}' \cite{mazumder2010spectral} and is used with default options.
 The `d.b' estimator is run with $ \lambda = 2.5\sigma\sqrt{mp} $ as in \cite{chen2019inference}.
-The `f.Bayes' and `Bayes' estimators are used with tunning parameter $\lambda = 1/(4\sigma^2) $ and parameters for the prior of 'Bayes' estimator are $K=10,a=1, b=1/100$.
+The `f.Bayes' and `Bayes' estimators are used with tuning parameter $\lambda = 1/(4\sigma^2) $ and parameters for the prior of 'Bayes' estimator are $K=10,a=1, b=1/100$.
 The Gibbs samplers for these two Bayesian estimators are run with 500 steps and 100 burn-in steps.